pqh2333/DRL-searcher/README.md

 ## Parameters:
 In this part, we briefly introduce some important parameters of DRL_Searcher, and default values.
-Environment_num:
-alpha:
-epsilon:
-Emax:
-Cmax:
+alpha: learning rate of DRL, default is 0.01.
+epsilon: exploration probability in training step, default is 0.05.
+Emax: maximum number of training episodes, default is 40000.
 M, V_min, V_max: